craigderington/credit-debt-counseling-app/README.md

 #Strapped

-### Introducing the most effective program for elimnating Pay Dat Advance debt.
+### Introducing the most effective program for eliminating Pay Day Advance debt.

 Our pay day advance solutions will knock your socks off.